Which two subatomic particles are found in the nucleus of an atom... | Channels for Pearson+

 1

-Understand the structure of an atom: An atom consists of a nucleus and an electron cloud.
-The nucleus is the central part of the atom.
+Understand the structure of an atom: An atom consists of a nucleus and an electron cloud surrounding it.

 Identify the subatomic particles: Atoms are made up of three main subatomic particles: protons, neutrons, and electrons.

-Locate the protons: Protons are positively charged particles found in the nucleus of an atom.
+Locate the nucleus: The nucleus is the central part of an atom and contains most of its mass.

-Locate the neutrons: Neutrons are neutral particles, meaning they have no charge, and are also found in the nucleus of an atom.
+Determine which particles are in the nucleus: The nucleus contains protons, which are positively charged, and neutrons, which have no charge.

-Recognize the location of electrons: Electrons are negatively charged particles that orbit the nucleus in various energy levels or shells, not found in the nucleus.
+Recognize the location of electrons: Electrons are negatively charged particles that orbit the nucleus in various energy levels or shells.

 Watch next